Beekan/betabot/betabot_square_away/README.md

 ### How did you plan the task?

+I planned on creating a ros service as the input is only taken once per call and does not need to change.
+A service server takes in the input defined in the srv file and acts on it.
+Since the shape is just a square then a 90 degree rotation is hardcoded although this could change in the future to accomadate higher number of sides.

 ### What ROS REPs did you used?

+ROS REP 128 for paths naming conventions and 144 for package naming conventions

 ### How we could increase the overall performance?

+The Data could be filtered from the odom before being used and a PID could be implemented to increase the maximum could be used speed.

 ### List the most time consuming problems you faced

+Getting Familiar with the ROS packages and services and knowing how to debug.

 ---